Tunisia Tours & Vacations

 - 21–23 Aug Aid El-Kabir / Feast of Sacrifice

 Please note these dates are for 2018.
 For a current list of public holidays go to: http://www.worldtravelguide.net/tunisia/public-holidays

 Major credit cards are usually accepted by large hotels and shops in the cities and areas frequented by tourists, but are less commonly accepted by smaller vendors, in remote towns and rural areas.
 Make sure you carry enough cash for purchases, since credit cards aren't always an option in Tunisia.

-You absolutely need travel insurance when visiting Tunisia.
+Absolutely.
 All passengers travelling with Intrepid are required to purchase travel insurance before the start of their trip.
 Your travel insurance details will be recorded by your leader on the first day of the trip.
 Due to the varying nature, availability and cost of health care around the world, travel insurance is very much an essential and necessary part of every journey.

-For more information on insurance, please see our info page on travel insurance.
+For more information on insurance, please go to: Travel Insurance